 Three passengers volunteered in return for flight vouchers.
-But when the voluntary offers could not entice a fourth passenger to give up a seat, the airline shifted to "involuntary procedures."
+But when the a fourth passenger could not be enticed to give up a seat, the airline shifted to "involuntary procedures."
 That basically involved identifying the least valuable passenger in terms of travel history with United, and offering up to $1,000 in compensation.

 On that particular flight, Dr. David Dao Duy Anh, a pulmonologist who dabbled in folk music, ranked at the bottom of United's list.